-Mariann is a researcher in economics who contributes to the fields of Game Theory and Mechanism Design.
+Mariann Ollár is an Assistant Professor of Economics at NYU Shanghai.
+She is a researcher in economics who contributes to the fields of Game Theory and Mechanism Design.
 At NYU Shanghai, Mariann teaches Game Theory, Microeconomics, and Market Design.
-She is from Hungary and she studied in Budapest and then, received her PhD from the University of Wisconsin, Madison.
+She is from Hungary and studied in Budapest and then, received her PhD from the University of Wisconsin, Madison.
 Her papers have been published in the American Economic Review, the Review of Economic Studies and the Economics Letters.
-Her research focuses on robustness of organizations and institutions; and the role of beliefs and transfers in economic settings.
+Her research focuses on the robustness of organizations and institutions; and the role of beliefs and transfers in economic settings.

 Select Publications